Creamy Bacon and Egg Breakfast Enchiladas

 - Cilantro leaves, if desired

-If would like to add a little more heat to your breakfast enchiladas, finely chop a serrano chile, and add to the onion in the sauce.
+- If you would like to add a little more heat to your breakfast enchiladas, finely chop a serrano chile, and add to the onion in the sauce.